Mcgmwd1901/1701QCA-Assessment1/experiments/experiments.md

 ![Image](IMG_6847.jpg)

-(Insert a caption here)
+(The buzzer going with different tones)

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how easy it was to make music with minimal wires and buzzers.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a doop opening system such a elevators and other buildings such as hospitals to help with floors, or in the hospital case to say if the room is being used or is a paitent need help.

 ### Using A Light Sensor And Analog Inputs Experiment 2 ###